 Remote: Secure remote testing allows examinations to be completed virtually during the exam window.
 Test-takers will need to pre-schedule their exam and there are unique technology requirements that must be met.

-In-Person: The exam is administered at Prometric test centers in the United States, U.S. Territories, and Canada.
-To view the Prometric test center locations, visit www.prometric.com/CSI and select "Locate a Test Center."
+In-Person: The CDT, CCCA, and CCS exams are administered at test centers in the United States, U.S. Territories, and Canada.
+To view test center locations, visit www.prometric.com/CSI and select "Locate a Test Center."

 ADA Test Accommodations Guidelines for CSI Examination Registrants